 If you are searching for an employment attorney because you have already quite due to a hostile work environment, there is still hope that you may have a claim!
 In some cases, if the employee is able to show that the employer purposely made the employee’s working conditions so terrible that employee had no choice but to quit, in order to protect their own well-being and sanity.
 The quitting may be considered a “constructive” termination or discharge.
 In other words, even though the employer never actually fired the employee, the employee is considered terminated because of how the employer’s behaved.
 If an employee is constructively discharged, they may still have a claim.
 For example, in the case of the African American General Motors workers some of them quit because they feared for their physical safety.
 It was found that the working conditions for these employees at General Motors was so bad that any reasonable person in their position would have quit as well, and their claims were safe.
 If you have quit your job because you were being harassed based on your race/color, religion, gender/sex, national origin, age, disability discrimination, then call the right attorney, and the harassment was so terrible that you felt you had no choice but to quit, then you need to call the right attorney at The Spitz Law Firm and we can help you analyze your claims against your employer for both creating a hostile work environment, and constructive discharge.

 If you feel that you are working in a hostile work environment, and being harassed based on your race/color, religion, gender/sex, national origin, age, disability discrimination, don’t wait!
 Call the right attorney.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.
 When you call the right attorney right now, you can schedule a free and confidential consultation.
 Call our office at 866-797-6040.
-When you schedule an appointment, you will meet with a race discrimination lawyer from The Spitz Law Firm who will help you determine the best way to pursue your legal claims.
+When you schedule an appointment, you will meet with a race discrimination lawyer from Spitz, The Employee’s Law Firm who will help you determine the best way to pursue your legal claims.

 The materials available at the top of this race discrimination page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking: “What should I do about my racist boss”, “I’m being discriminated against because I’m Black”, “my manager is discriminating against me by calling me nigger” or “How do I report race discrimination at work”, your best option is to contact an Ohio attorney to obtain advice with respect to race discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney Brian Spitz, or any individual attorney.